david-wallace-croft/dioxus-prototype/README.md

 - My first Dioxus application

-## Hot Reload
+## Serving with Hot Reload

 - cd dioxus-prototype/
 - cargo install dioxus-cli
-- dx serve --hot-reload
+- npm install
+- npm start
 - Open your browser to http://localhost:8080/
 - Make changes to the HTML in src/lib.rs or the CSS in public/stylesheet.css
 - Note that the changes are updated in your browser as soon as you save

-## Static Site Generation
+## Testing Static Site Generation

-- cd dioxus-prototype/
-- npm install
-- npm start
+- npm test
   - This will prerender, format, copy static files, serve, and open your browser

 ## History